Fellsströnd and Skarðsströnd in West Iceland - the Saga Circle of Iceland

 On one of my visits to Krosshólaborg, it was so windy that I could barely stand on my feet.

 By the parking lot, you will find an information sign on the Settlement of Auður djúpúðga.
-I also had to hold onto the sign while the photo was taken so as to not fly away!
+I also had to hold onto the sign while the photo was taken so as not to fly away!

 Hvammur í Dölum - Hvammur at Dalir